If you’re like many people who want to buy a new construction home in Scottsdale

 When you buy a new construction home, you’ll need to keep these five tips in mind:

-- Work with a REALTOR® of your choosing
+Work with a real estate agent of your choosing.

 Here’s a closer look at each.

-Tip #1 for Buying a New Construction Home: Work with a REALTOR® of your choosing
+Tip #1 for Buying a New Construction Home: Work with a real estate agent of your choosing

 You don’t have to work with the builder’s agent, who typically waits in one of a community’s model homes to talk to interested buyers.
 You can – and should – bring your own buyer’s agent to discuss your options with the builder’s agent.
 That’s because a buyer’s agent has a fiduciary duty to you (as the buyer) and will be there to negotiate on your behalf while working in your best interests.
 The builder’s agent has a fiduciary duty to the builder, and because of that, is there to ensure the builder makes as much as possible on each sale.